juliocarvalhos/clone-gpt/README.md

 # README

-- [ ] Criar respostas para as mensagens
+- [ x ] Criar respostas para as mensagens
-- [ ] Implementar os estilos no front
+- [ x ] Implementar os estilos no front
-- [ ] implementar a chamada na api da openAi
+- [ x ] implementar a chamada na api da openAi
 - [ ] Esconder a side bar
 - [ ] Temas
 - [ ] Personalizar Telas de login e cadastro
-- [ ] Criar tela de entrada

 This README would normally document whatever steps are necessary to get the application up and running.